-Today I’d like to share my new recipe for vegan lentil soup that’s quickly become one of my family’s favorite vegan lentil recipes this chilly time of the year.
-This delicious and healthy lentil soup gets an addition of cauliflower and brown rice for extra texture, nutrients and fiber.
-Give this soup a try, and I can guarantee that it will become one of your all-time favorite vegan lentil soup recipes!
+Today’s delicious and healthy vegan lentil soup gets an addition of cauliflower and brown rice for extra texture, nutrients and fiber.
+It has quickly become one of my family’s favorite vegan lentil recipes for chilly times of the year.
+Give this soup a try, and I can guarantee that it will become one of your all-time favorite vegan soup recipes!

 Not long ago Rob and I were returning home late at night after a day trip.
 This was just a few hours before the entire Gulf Coast area was hit with an ice storm, so the temperature outside was rapidly dropping.

 Rob said that he wanted to have some warm soup for lunch the following day.
 I was surprised by his request because he hardly ever eats soup for lunch, let alone specifically asks for it.
 He usually prefers sandwiches for lunch – my easy vegan chickpea salad sandwich recipe is his all-time favorite.

 I promised him to make some kind of soup by lunchtime the following day but realized that we didn’t have a lot of groceries at home since we skipped our usual grocery trip on the weekend.

 Note: As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through my blog, I may receive a small commission, at no extra cost to you.
 Thank you!